birbaner/Walmart-Sales-Data-Analysis-and-Ad-Hoc-Query-Project/README.md

       * Use the command kaggle datasets download -d <dataset-path> to download datasets.

-#3.
-Download Walmart Sales Data
+# 3.Download Walmart Sales Data

 * Data Source: Use Kaggle API to download the Walmart sales dataset.